-During the period under review, the Silver Fern Farms demonstrated a poor level of environmental and high level of administrative performance with the resource consents as defined in section 1.1.4.
+During the period under review, Silver Fern Farms demonstrated a good environmental performance and a high level of administrative performance with the resource consents as defined in section 1.1.4.

-2.4.4 Recommendations from the 2018-2019 Annual Report
+2.4.4 Recommendations from the 2019-2020 Annual Report

-It was recommended in the 2018-2019 monitoring period:
+It was recommended in the 2019-2020 monitoring period:

-- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd's site in Hawera in the 2019-2020 year continue at the same level as in 2018-2019. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring undertaken for the Silver Fern Farms Ltd's site in Hawera in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.

-These recommendations were carried out in full in 2019-2020.
+These recommendations were carried out in full in 2020-2021.

-2.4.5 Alterations to monitoring programme for 2020-2021
+2.4.5 Alterations to monitoring programme for 2021-2022